Parvathi5/VPN-implemented-on-OpenSSL-/README.md

 ### Task 5: Creating a Certificate Authority

-In order to create certificates, we needed a CA. The .cnf (configuration file) was used to create the CA.
+In order to create certificates, we needed a CA. The .cnf (configuration file)from the OpenSSL libraries was used to create the CA.